jpegbuilder/instagramfollowingbot/README.md

 - **Web Dashboard**: Real-time monitoring and control of all profiles
 - **Concurrent Execution**: Efficiently manage multiple profiles with configurable limits
 - **Safety Features**: Built-in delays, error handling, and suspension detection
+- **Automatic Target Tracking**: Automatically updates Airtable with followed users and remaining targets count
+- **File Management**: Creates and manages text files with usernames for each profile

 ## Prerequisites